-Do you suffer from pain in the lumbar region your spine?
+Are you affected by pain in the lumbar region your spine?
 This pain can be the first indicator of sciatica.
 One sudden move or chilling to the area is enough to induce severe lower back pain and lumbar spine pain – sciatica or inflammation of sciatic nerve.

-Sciatica (acute lumbosciatic syndrome) is characterised by its sudden severe pain in the lumbar spine shooting down the leg.
-It is a very painful and unpleasant disease: the so called lumbago.
+Sciatica (acute lumbosciatic syndrome) is characterised by sudden severe pain in the lumbar spine shooting down the leg.
+It is a very painful and unpleasant disease, also known as lumbago.

 It is a result of sciatic plexus compression in the lumbar and cervical spine with severe pain shooting down the lower limb and restricted mobility.